-Timing was crucial also at the University of East Anglia, where Crome Court, a new 232 room 5-7 storey student accommodation building on the campus of University of East Anglia has recently been completed using Stora Enso Cross Laminated Timber for the superstructure.
+Timing was crucial also at the University of East Anglia, where Crome Court, a 232 room 5-7 storey student accommodation building on the campus of University of East Anglia was completed using Stora Enso's Cross Laminated Timber for the superstructure.

 CLT’s speed and ease of construction was also a major consideration - building with CLT enabled the project to be delivered actually four weeks ahead of the schedule.